t0lkman/safe-to-hover/README.md

 scroll a page fast, it leaves a trail of required repainting underneath the cursor as the document flies by.
 This makes the page janky.
 We dont like jank.

+This needs crbug.com/318468 to be fixed before this is fast.

 # 123
 If your toplevel document is what scrolls: